crytic/building-secure-contracts/development-guidelines/guidelines.md

 #### Delegatecall Proxy Pattern

 The delegatecall opcode is a sharp tool that must be used carefully.
 Many high-profile exploits involve little-known edge cases and counter-intuitive aspects of the delegatecall proxy pattern.
-To develop secure delegatecall proxies, utilize the [slither-check-upgradability](https://github.com/crytic/slither/wiki/Upgradeability-Checks) tool, which performs safety checks for both upgradable and immutable delegatecall proxies.
+To aid the development of secure delegatecall proxies, utilize the [slither-check-upgradability](https://github.com/crytic/slither/wiki/Upgradeability-Checks) tool, which performs safety checks for both upgradable and immutable delegatecall proxies.

 - **Storage layout**: Proxy and implementation storage layouts must be the same.
 Instead of defining the same state variables for each contract, both should inherit all state variables from a shared base contract.
 - **Inheritance**: Be aware that the order of inheritance affects the final storage layout.
 For example, `contract A is B, C` and `contract A is C, B` will not have the same storage layout if both B and C define state variables.
 - **Initialization**: Immediately initialize the implementation.
-Implement an uninitialized implementation contract to prevent well-known disasters (and near disasters).
+Well-known disasters (and near disasters) have featured an uninitialized implementation contract.
 A factory pattern can help ensure correct deployment and initialization and reduce front-running risks.
-- **Function shadowing**: Ensure the proxy’s function is called if the same method is defined on the proxy and implementation.
+- **Function shadowing**: If the same method is defined on the proxy and the implementation, then the proxy’s function will not be called.
 Be mindful of `setOwner` and other administration functions commonly found on proxies.
 - **Direct implementation usage**: Configure implementation state variables with values that prevent direct use, such as setting a flag during construction that disables the implementation and causes all methods to revert.
-This is particularly important if the implementation also carries delegatecall operations, as this may lead to accidental self-destruction.
+This is particularly important if the implementation also performs delegatecall operations, as this may lead to unintended self-destruction of the implementation.
 - **Immutable and constant variables**: These variables are embedded in the bytecode and can get out of sync between the proxy and implementation.
-The implementation may still use an incorrect immutable variable, even if the proxy’s bytecode correctly sets the same variables.
+If the implementation has an incorrect immutable variable, this value may still be used even if the same variable is correctly set in the proxy’s bytecode.
 - **Contract Existence Checks**: All [low-level calls](https://docs.soliditylang.org/en/latest/control-structures.html?highlight=existence#error-handling-assert-require-revert-and-exceptions), including delegatecall, return true for an address with empty bytecode.
 This can mislead callers into thinking a call performed a meaningful operation when it did not or cause crucial safety checks to be skipped.
 While a contract’s constructor runs, its bytecode remains empty until the end of execution.
 We recommend rigorously verifying that all low-level calls are protected against nonexistent contracts.
 Keep in mind that most proxy libraries (such as Openzeppelin's) do not automatically perform contract existence checks.

 For more information on delegatecall proxies, consult our blog posts and presentations:

 - [Contract Upgradability Anti-Patterns](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/): Describes the differences between downstream data contracts and delegatecall proxies with upstream data contracts and how these patterns affect upgradability.
 - [How the Diamond Standard Falls Short](https://blog.trailofbits.com/2020/10/30/good-idea-bad-design-how-the-diamond-standard-falls-short/): Explores delegatecall risks that apply to all contracts, not just those following the diamond standard.
-- [Breaking Aave Upgradeability](https://blog.trailofbits.com/2020/12/16/breaking-aave-upgradeability/): Discusses a subtle problem discovered in Aave `AToken` contracts, resulting from the interplay between delegatecall proxies, contract existence checks, and unsafe initialization.
+- [Breaking Aave Upgradeability](https://blog.trailofbits.com/2020/12/16/breaking-aave-upgradeability/): Discusses a subtle problem we discovered in Aave `AToken` contracts, resulting from the interplay between delegatecall proxies, contract existence checks, and unsafe initialization.
 - [Contract Upgrade Risks and Recommendations](https://youtu.be/mebA5Qz9zeQ?t=353): A Trail of Bits talk on best practices for developing upgradable delegatecall proxies.
 The section starting at 5:49 describes general risks for non-upgradable proxies.

 ## Implementation Guidelines

 **Aim for simplicity.** Use the simplest solution that meets your needs.
-Any team member should understand your solution.
+Any member of your team should understand your solution.

 ### Function Composition